SacDeNoeuds/unhoax/docs/why-yet-another.md

 }>
 ```

+Now imagine reading an error containing that type… where do you start?

-If I already have my type and want to use it to get proper names, I can’t:
+Plus, I usually already have my type and want to use it to get proper names, which I can’t:

 ```ts
 interface User { … }